jacklowrie/wp-gizmo/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ## Issues
 <!-- please link the issue(s) that this PR will close, as well as any related PRs or issues it does not close. -->
 - [closes | fixes | resolves] #<!-- Every PR should address an issue.
 Please use one of the bracketed keywords to keep our PM overhead down :) -->
-- [needed for | related to] #<!-- Some PRs might be related to additional issues or PRs without closing them. -->
+- [needed for | related to | see also] #<!-- Some PRs might be related to additional issues or PRs without closing them. -->

 ## PR Type
 <!-- please delete options that are not relevant. -->